Aasmah Mir: Radio

 In 1999 Mir moved to London as a producer for BBC Radio London and started doing freelance news-reading shifts for the national radio station BBC Radio 5 Live.
 She joined the station full-time in July 2001.

 In April 2006 she covered the weekday morning phone-in programme on BBC Asian Network for a fortnight between Sonia Deol leaving and Anita Rani becoming presenter.
 She has presented items on the BBC Asian Network Report.

 Mir presented the Midday News on 5 Live, Monday to Friday, until 9 January 2009.
 In 2009 she presented some Friday editions of Good Morning Scotland.
 Also in 2009 she presented a series of programmes for BBC Radio 4 on Scotland's Year of Homecoming, as well as Colour Me White for Radio 4, and Gay Life After Saddam for Radio 5 Live.
 In 2010 she replaced Anita Anand as a presenter of Radio 5 Live's Drive programme.
 For one week in March 2012 she sat in for Jeremy Vine on his BBC Radio 2 programme.

 On 27 September 2012 Mir announced on Twitter she was leaving BBC 5 Live after 11 years with the station.
 Mir presented her last 5 Live Drive on 9 November 2012.
 On 29 October 2012 Mir presented an edition of BBC Radio 4's Woman's Hour and for a while replaced Julia Hartley-Brewer on the LBC 97.3 afternoon programme.

 From 2012 to 2020 she was a copresenter of BBC Radio 4's Saturday Live.

 In April 2020 she was announced as a presenter for Times Radio when the station launched on 29 June 2020.
 She was to co-present Monday to Thursday breakfast with Stig Abell.
 In November 2024 she announced she was to leave Times Radio Breakfast in two months and presented her last show on 30th January 2025.

-From 9 to 13 June and 26 to 29 August 2025, Mir stood in for Shelagh Fogarty as presenter of the 1pm to 4pm slot on LBC.
+For several weeks in 2025 and 2026, Mir has stood in for Shelagh Fogarty as presenter of the weekday 1pm to 4pm slot on LBC.